MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 - If so, a fixed set of sizes (small, medium, large) or a pixel value that is constrained by the UA?

 ### Open Questions: Working Around the Caption Control Overlay
-- Would it be valuable to an additional member,`window.menubar.controlsOverlay.controls` which has boolean member properties to provide information on which of the caption controls are currently being rendered?
+- Would it be valuable to an additional member,`window.navigator.controlsOverlay.controls` which has boolean member properties to provide information on which of the caption controls are currently being rendered?
 This would include `maximize`, `minimize`, `restore`, `close` among other values that are implementation specific, for example a small `dragRegion` area and `settings` menu.

 ### Open Questions: Defining Draggable Regions in Web Content
 - Different operating systems could have requirements for draggable regions.
 One approach could be to have a drag region that runs 100% width but only comes down a small number of pixels from the top of the frame.
 This could provide a consistent area for end users to grab and drag at the cost of reducing the addressable real estate for web content.
 Is this desirable?